Lifecycle hooks

 - Render a component

-- Return a different string or SafeString
+- Return a string or SafeString

 You can also use on_render()